anyaevostinar/anyaevostinar.github.io/classes/361-f22/lab-data.md

     (We won't be using Emscripten in this lab so you don't need to set it up.)

+You'll probably want to have [the reading](/classes/361-w21/data_intro) open as reference.

 ## Exercise 1
 I've provided starter code for a simple artificial life system (that might look familiar by now).
 Look through the files in `source` to see how I wrote the code, though it still doesn't actually do anything interesting.